-This inspection procedure is organized into two sections: covers basic transportation requirements found in 10 CFR (Code of Federal Regulations) Part 20, 10 CFR Part 71, Subpart A, and 49 CFR Parts 171-177. covers additional transportation requirements found in 10 CFR Part 71, Subparts C, G, and H, and corresponding parts of 49 CFR.
+This inspection procedure is organized into two sections: Subsection A covers basic transportation requirements found in 10 CFR (Code of Federal Regulations) Part 20, 10 CFR Part 71, Subpart A, and 49 CFR Parts 171-177.
+Subsection B covers additional transportation requirements found in 10 CFR Part 71, Subparts C, G, and H, and corresponding parts of 49 CFR.

-Use to inspect all licensees.
-Determine whether the licensee meets the exemption criteria in 10 CFR Part 71 Subpart B. If the licensee meets the exemption criteria, the inspection may be concluded after conducting ; does not apply.
+Use Subsection A to inspect all licensees.
+Determine whether the licensee meets the exemption criteria in 10 CFR Part 71 Subpart B. If the licensee meets the exemption criteria, the inspection may be concluded after conducting Subsection A; Subsection B does not apply.
 If the licensee does not meet the exemption criteria, use both Sections 1 and 2 to conduct the inspection.

 86740-02 INSPECTION REQUIREMENTS